 An optimal solution to enhancing customer satisfaction and loyalty is by providing an Interactive Voice Response or else skills-based routing.
 When the customers call, they will have a more personalized experience.

 IVRs collect information about customer’s needs and will transfer the customer to the most appropriate agent or department.
-In addition to the reduction of operational costs, the advanced system can place high-value callers to the front of the waiting queue meaning that even if all agents are busy, the team will never lose a high-value customer.
+Besides the reduction of operational costs, the advanced system can place high-value callers to the front of the waiting queue, meaning that even if all agents are busy, the team will never lose a high-value customer.

 Reassess your KPIs

-Metrics by which you measure agent performance could potentially be harming your customer service.
+Metrics by which you measure agent performance could potentially harm your customer service.
 KPIs such as AHT pressure agents to handle calls within a certain amount of time, leading them to transfer the call more than necessary, "accidentally" get disconnected and provide a generic service.

 Review your scorecard and make sure agents are focusing on metrics that really matter and don't backfire.